 This course focuses on the different types of marketing research (qualitative and quantitative) as well as the complex issues at each stage of the marketing research process, including research objectives, questionnaire construction (specifically for survey research), sampling, data collection, and statistical analysis.
 Accordingly, this course is appropriate for both prospective users of research results and prospective marketing researchers.
-Prerequisite: BA 221, BA 322, BA 327.
+Prerequisite: C or better in BA 221, BA 322, and concurrent BA 327.
 (Spring)